Sensory tourism: A Gap in the Market

 Tourism companies have struggled to adapt to changing industry needs and have “failed to engage seriously with disability issues,” which leads to a negative connotation with visited areas by those of whom choose to visit.
-The World Health Organisation estimates that in 2012 there were 285 million people suffering from vision impairment worldwide.
+World Health Organization estimates that in 2012 there were 285 million people suffering from vision impairment worldwide.
 As Packer rightfully explains, people with disabilities “have the right to fully participate in the community,” and they should be able to “enjoy the same quality of life” as those without.
 It goes without saying that this includes tourism, but research shows that people with vision impairment are not travelling as frequently as those without.

 This infrequency of vision impaired people travelling is due to the complexity and difficulty of travelling with vision impairment.
 There are four main factors that create a barrier between tourism and those with vision impairment, these being “accessing information, navigating the physical environment – safety, knowledge and attitudes of others [and] travelling with a Guide Dog.”
 There is “additional energy required to access” the information needed for those with vision impairment to travel, which makes it difficult for people to access resources and extra help in order to gain the most out of their travel experience, as well as allowing them to gain a positive psychological connotation to their place of visit.
 Without guidance from knowledgeable people or appropriate animal assistance, navigating foreign terrain can be difficult but also dangerous for visually impaired tourists.
 Another barrier for travellers that have impaired vision is the limited knowledge and attitudes towards others, which can sometimes cause feelings of exclusion.
 It is important that tourism companies “manage their tourist experiences closely and constantly,” in order to provide those with visual impairment an enjoyable experience.
 The tourism industry must understand the psychology and sensory aspects of tourism if “quality accessible experiences are to be available for tourists with vision impairment.”